SahilSohani27/CNSL/README.md

-This repository contains codes for the CNS Lab
+This repository contains codes for the CNS Lab ||
-Sshil Sharad Sohani-TCOD06
+Sahil Sharad Sohani-TCOD06 ||
-TE-D     Computer Engineering
+TE-D  ||   Computer Engineering